JMRosenberg12/Day-Planner/README.md

 # Day-Planner
-AS an employee with a busy schedule
+As an employee with a busy schedule
-I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively
+I want to add important events to a daily planner, so that I can manage my time effectively.
-GIVEN that an employee adds events to a specific hour in a calendar WHEN the employee clicks the save button
+Given that an employee adds events to a specific hour in a calendar.
-THEN events are saved in the timeblock for that hour
+When the employee clicks the save button, then events are saved in the timeblock for that hour.

 https://jmrosenberg12.github.io/Day-Planner/